"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ1: Reporting Practices Measurement

-\textbf{Inconsistent Coverage.} The AI feature category, like harmful output and hallucination, show more fragmented treatment.
-Harmful output was among the most frequently mentioned, which is defined by Priceline as ``\textit{harmful, inappropriate, or misleading responses}''.
-It had an eligibility rate of only 42\%.
 Similarly, hallucination showed moderate mention frequencies but had the lowest acceptance rate (14\%).
 However, this is likely not due to a lack of importance.
-As Amazon explained, these issues may only be ``\textit{about responsible AI usage}'' as there is ``\textit{no clear application security impact}'' for the vendor to verify.
+Amazon explained that these issues may only be ``\textit{about responsible AI usage}'' as there is ``\textit{no clear application security impact}'' for the vendor to verify.

-Jailbreaking was also inconsistently excluded, with an eligibility rate of only 27\%, despite being listed frequently across policies (\textit{n} = 11).
-Atlassian and Anthropic describe it as ``\textit{multi-turn}'' and involving circumvention of the models' ``\textit{built-in security measures and ethical guidelines}.''
-Google explained that the reasons for rejection include that jailbreaking only ``\textit{impacts a user's own session}'' and that ``\textit{fully mitigating may be completely infeasible}''.
+Although jailbreaking was mentioned 11 times, only 3 of the vendors treated these as eligible vulnerabilities, resulting in an eligibility rate of 27\%.
+Atlassian and Anthropic described jailbreaking as ``\textit{multi-turn}'' and involving circumvention of the models' ``\textit{built-in security measures and ethical guidelines}.''
+Google explained that the reasons for rejection include that jailbreaking only ``\textit{impacts a user's own session}'' and that ``\textit{fully mitigating [it] may be completely infeasible}.''

-The main reasons for vulnerabilities being out-of-scope include: expected model behavior (\textit{n} = 7), such as Skyscanner's note that some issues are ``\textit{an acceptable behavior from LLM models}''; insufficient demonstrable impact (\textit{n} = 8), for instance Asana excluded ``\textit{no measurable security impact},'' as stated by Asana; lack of reproducibility (\textit{n} = 5), as Meta indicated, ``\textit{cannot consistently be reproduced}''; patching not being possible (\textit{n} = 2), for example ``\textit{cannot be fixed directly}'', as mentioned by OpenAI; and low risk (\textit{n} = 4), as highlighted by GitHub, ``\textit{... accept the low risk as a security/usability tradeoff.}'' The acceptance of AI vulnerabilities is defined as a characteristic of company profiles, will be presented in Section~\ref{sec:Profile}.
+The main reasons for AI vulnerabilities being out-of-scope included: the ``attack'' resulting from expected model behavior, as indicated by seven vendors.
+Skyscanner noted that some issues are ``\textit{acceptable behavior from LLM models}''.
+Eight vendors mentioned insufficient demonstrable impact, for instance Asana excluded bugs with ``\textit{no measurable security impact}.''

+Other reasons for exclusion include the lack of reproducibility (\textit{n} = 5), as Meta indicated, ``\textit{cannot consistently be reproduced}''; patching not being possible (\textit{n} = 2), for example ``\textit{cannot be fixed directly}'', as mentioned by OpenAI; and low risk (\textit{n} = 4), as highlighted by GitHub, ``\textit{... accept the low risk as a security/usability trade-off.}''